Governance (GOVN) 540

 The primary objective of Governance 540: Global Governance and Law is to introduce students to the interdisciplinary study of governance and law and, in particular, global governance and law.
 When you have completed this course, you should be able to

-- gain an understanding of how to read and write with critical interpretation.
+- gain an understanding of how to read and write with critical interpretation, and

 - develop a sense of how theories inform policy and legal decisions.